shefaliisharma/holymoly/README.md

 ![Fig 5](assets/fig5_ii.png)

 ##### Observation:
 Few durations are large in numbers.
-For instance, Traditional Comedy has ONLY one collection named: "Ultimate Waylon Jennings".
+For instance, Traditional Country has ONLY one collection named: "Ultimate Waylon Jennings".
 > I was curious, so I searched the collection in Apple Music ([source](https://music.apple.com/in/album/ultimate-waylon-jennings/284985709)) and found that last song: 'America' was released in 1984 & the first song: 'Highwayman' in 1964.